satellytes/satellytes.com/blog-posts/getting-started-gatsby-next-remix.md

 }
 ```

-After that, you can access the `React Helemet` within the JSX of a component, like for example in the index page.
+After that, you can access the `React Helmet` within the JSX of a component, like for example in the index page.

 ```tsx
 //...